jjvanzon/Circular-Language-Spec/spec/inheritance/specialization.md

 ![](images/2.%20Specialization.031.png)

-So then the derived class defines something that will be run every time the object’s value changes.
+So then the derived class defines something that might be run every time the object’s value changes.

 #### System Command Overriding